Pork Belly Buns at Home

 - 1 Cucumber

 Make sure you’ve got Parchment Paper, a Large Pot, a Heavy Bottom Pot, a Bamboo Steamer Basket, a Small Spoon, a Perforated Spatula, 2 Resting Trays with a Rack, and a Presentation Plate or Platter.
 It’s also ideal to have a few staples on hand like Salt and Sugar.
 Now, let’s get cooking!

 - Prepare Cucumber about 20 minutes ahead of time: Slice Cucumbers into the thickness of a toonie.
-Mix together the 3/4 tsp Salt & 3/4 tsp Sugar in a small dish or bowl.
-In a separate bowl, add your cut Cucumbers and then lightly season with the Salt and Sugar mix; toss lightly.
+Transfer the Sliced Cucumber into a mixing bowl.
+Combine 3/4 tsp Salt & 3/4 tsp Sugar in a small dish or bowl.
+Lightly season the Cucumbers with the Salt and Sugar mix; toss lightly.
 You will see some liquid extracted from these Cucumbers which is normal.
 This liquid can be discarded.

 - Bring an 8qt pot of water up to a boil.
-Once the water boils ,you can turn the heat down to medium and put a lid on it as we prepare the rest of the ingredients.
+Once the water has reached a boil, turn the heat down to medium and put a lid on it as we prepare the rest of the ingredients.